Geriatric Psychiatry Fellowship

 Meaningful research opportunities.

 Currently there are two tracks available, which differ predominantly in their research focus.
 Residents starting in the PGY-5 year will have a predominantly clinical experience, will meet the requirements set by the ACGME for completing an accredited Geriatric Psychiatry Program, and will be prepared for the added-qualification examination.
 Research opportunities may include participating in an established research study or the scholarly review of a topic.
 As an alternative, elective time may be non-research.
-Residents starting the Fellowship during the PGY-4 year are allowed substantial research time the first year (50%) and more research time in the PGY-5 (30%).
-There is a comprehensive, sequential, faculty-supported and supervised approach to research training.
+Residents from OHSU may start geriatric focused research during the PGY-4 year (50% protected time) that can be continued in the PGY5 (25% protected time).
+There is a comprehensive, sequential, faculty-supported and supervised approach to research training and opportunities to participate in the OHSU Human Investigations Program (HIP) that will lead to certificate or Masters in Clinical Research.

 Geriatric Psychiatry Fellowship Program